Labor Certification Process

-When an NIW is not possible for a physician, a physician may seek residency through the regular labor certification process.
-To obtain an LC as a treating physician, the medical doctor must establish that she:
+When a National Interest Waiver (NIW) is not possible for a physician, a physician may seek residency through the regular labor certification process.

 A foreign medical degree may qualify as the equivalent of a U.S. MD degree and thus an advanced degree for EB2 if the applicant:

 - Has a foreign medical degree that requires the equivalent of a BA degree for admission to its medical school; or

 - Has an education credential evaluation of his degree; or

 - Has passed steps 1, 2, & 3 of the USMLE.